app-generator/app-generator/docs/source/developer-tools/dynamic-django/configuration.rst

 Dynamic Charts
 **************

-In order to have the full control over the data, the Dynamic Charts feature is a must.
-The configuration that enables the visual reports on any table is the one listed below:
+In order to have the full control over the data, the **Dynamic Charts** feature is a must.
+The configuration that enables the visual reports on any table is the one listed below.

+All registered models can be showcased using different chart types: **Line**, **Bar**, **Radar**, **Donut** .. etc.
+The starter also allows to embed the charts is external systems.
+Here are some demos:

+- `DONUT Chart <https://dynamic-django.onrender.com/dynamic-charts/sales/?chart_id=8>`__: DEMO Link
+- `POLAR Chart <https://dynamic-django.onrender.com/dynamic-charts/sales/?chart_id=10>`__: DEMO Link
+- Embedable `Pie Chart <https://dynamic-django.onrender.com/dynamic-charts/embed/2/>`__ link (can be easily )

+The new charts can be easily added using the creation form where authenticated users defines the correlation between the columns.

 .. code-block:: python